-8.540.4.A A member who meets both the eligibility requirements for PDN and home health shall be allowed to choose whether to receive care under PDN or under home health.
-The member may choose a combination of the two benefits if the care is not duplicative and the resulting combined care does not exceed the medical needs of the member.
+8.540.4.A.
+A client-member who meets both the eligibility requirements for PDN and home health shall be allowed to choose whether to receive care under PDN or under home health.
+The client member may choose a combination of the two benefits if the care is not duplicative and the resulting combined care does not exceed the medical needs of the clientmember.

-- 8.540.4.B Hours of PDN shall never exceed what has been determined medically necessary. - 8.540.4.C.
-When a service can be safely and effectively performed (or self-administered) without the direct intervention or delegation of a registered nurse or licensed practical nurse, the service is not considered a nursing service. - 8.540.4.D.
+- 8.540.4.B.
+Hours of PDN shall never exceed what has been the hours per day that the URC determineds are medically necessary and ordered by the physician or allowed practitioner. - 8.540.4.C.
+Only services that require the When a service can be safely and effectively performed (or self-administered) without the direct intervention or delegation of a registered nurse or licensed practical nurse are considered, the service is not considered a nursing service per Colorado Revised Statutes 12-255-131. - 8.540.4.D.
 The following limitations apply to the PDN benefit and will not be approved: - 1.
 Services consisting only of assistance with activities of daily living or other non-skilled services. - 2.
 The physician's or allowed practitioner's treatment plan does not identify the need for skilled nursing. - 3.
 Observation or monitoring for medical conditions not requiring skilled nursing assessment and intervention as documented in the physician's or allowed practitioner's treatment plan and/or nursing notes. - 4.
 PDN services when used solely for the convenience of the member or other caregiver. - 5.
 Custodial or sitter care to ensure compliance with treatment. - 6.
-The care is intended for other members of the household that are not receiving approved PDN services under a group rate. - 7.
-The care is a duplication of care covered under another service or funding source.
+The care is intended for other members of the household who are not receiving approved PDN services under a group rate. - 7.
+The care is a duplication of care covered under another service or funding source

-8.540.5 APPLICATION HOSPITAL DISCHARGE PROCEDURES
+8.540.4.B.8.540.4.E.
+APPLICATION HOSPITAL DISCHARGE PROCEDURES